culturing/poems/Poems/2026-08-03/08 Finding Herself.md

 part of the world, still a holy shrine, still a part of the larger sacredness of life.
-But she now would fight harder and be more cautious to protect it from the life-destroying winds.
+But she now would fight harder and be more cautious to protect it from life-destroying winds.